María Guadalupe "Lupe" Arreola, Executive Director

 Deepa Varma, Program and Campaign Director

-Deepa Varma got her start in housing as a tenants rights attorney in New York City at the West Side SRO Law Project in 2007.
-After a brief stint working on Immigration policy, she returned to representing tenants in San Francisco starting from 2011 at the Eviction Defense Collaborative where she co-founded the EDC’s litigation project, which has grown into the San Francisco's hub and training ground for Right to Counsel for tenants facing eviction.
-Most recently, Deepa was the Executive Director of the San Francisco Tenants Union from January, 2016 to June 2020 where she helped to anchor the tenant voice in candidate and ballot races, and spearheaded campaigns on a range of issues to further tenant rights and fight displacement in the legislature, courts and city departments.
-You also may have seen her in the streets with the Brass Liberation Orchestra leading chants demanding justice in front of property management companies, banks and landlords's houses.
+Deepa Varma got her start in housing justice as a tenants rights attorney in New York City at the West Side SRO Law Project in 2007.
+She began representing tenants in San Francisco in 2011 at the Eviction Defense Collaborative.
+In that role, she co-founded the EDC’s litigation project, which has grown into the San Francisco's hub and training ground for San Francisco’s citywide right to counsel program for tenants facing eviction.
+Deepa then served as the Executive Director of the San Francisco Tenants Union from 2016 to 2020 where she helped to anchor the tenant voice in candidate and ballot races, and spearheaded campaigns on a range of issues to further tenant rights and fight displacement in the legislature, courts and city departments.
+You also may have seen her in the streets leading chants, and playing the bass drum with the Brass Liberation Orchestra.

 Growing up Victoria saw firsthand the effects of homelessness, having both family and close friends struggle with it as recently as September 2017 when Hurricane Maria destroyed her grandparents’ home.
 Graduating with a B.A. in Urban & Regional Studies and Spanish & Latin American Studies from the University of Wisconsin Green Bay, Victoria has dedicated herself to addressing injustice around race, power and privilege that adds to the displacement of so many communities and inhibits them from securing safe, affordable and stable housing.
 For the past seven years she has worked in nonprofits supporting vulnerable communities, most recently as the Training Coordinator for a community mental health clinic for the foster youth of Alameda County.
 As a three year volunteer counselor with Tenants Together she is excited to combine her diverse experiences to support the launching of a Translocal Counseling Network.
 Through the network she looks forward to continuing and engaging members in conversations safely, strategically and collectively to help ensure inclusivity of housing and enrich our community’s culture, as well as develop a vested connection to the places we call home.